adi3/robotics-workshop-guide/content/3 Build Simulation/4_broadcast_robot_desc.md

 ---

 > You can check out the raw robot information being broadcasted by printing the associated ROS parameter.
 This parameter holds the XML output describing the form-factor and physics of the robot.

+5. Confirm that your ROS application is still running.
+In a new terminal tab, poll the ROS Parameter Server for the robot's description.

 ```
 rosparam get -p /robot_description